Manchester City sign Australian wonderkid Arzani

-Manchester City has signed Australia international midfielder Daniel Arzani from Melbourne City, beating the likes of Juventus to the 19 year-old's signature.
+Manchester City have signed Australia international midfielder Daniel Arzani from Melbourne City, beating the likes of Juventus to the 19-year-old's signature.

 He was the youngest player ever to be named in Australia's squad for a World Cup and was also the youngest player at the tournament in Russia, making his first appearance in the second half of the Socceroos' 2-1 defeat to France.